syntasso/kratix-docs/docs/main/05-reference/04-resource-requests/02-pipelines.md

 # Resource Request Pipelines

-The pipeline is an ordered list of OCI images run as an ordered set of init containers in a Kubernetes pod and each container is given read and write access to the same storage.
+The pipeline is an ordered list of OCI-compliant images that run as an ordered set of init containers in a Kubernetes pod.
+Each container is given read and write access to the same storage.

-## Pipeline images

-These images can be any OCI image that can be run as a Kubernetes container.

 :::info